arunkant/arunkant.github.io/_posts/2020-10-24-Jekyll-and-Github-How-to-start-your-own-blog.md

 After some time you should be able to see it live at [http://_username_.github.io](http://_username_.github.io)

 ## Change default config
-open `_config.yml` in the root of the project and edit as needed.
+Open `_config.yml` in the root of the project and edit as needed.
 Commit and push again and after some time it will be live.

-## Start bloggin
+## Start blogging
 Create a post in `_posts` directory (see existing files for help) and push to Github.
 It will build it and deploy it.
 I already had some very old posts which I just copied from old repository.

 ## Next steps